ProjectMoon/matrix-dicebot/README.md

   a name to a value (`gnosis = 3`) and then using those in dice rolls.
 * Perhaps some sort of character sheet integration.
 But for that, we would need a sheet service.
-* Automation of Docker builds.
+* Automation of Docker builds and precompiled binaries.
 * Use environment variables instead of config file in Docker image.